Description of Methodology

 To ensure accountability and provide value to advertisers, CheckedUp generates Proof of Play Reports, which confirm that contracted advertisements are displayed according to the terms of the media agreement.
 These reports provide detailed insights on ad performance, verifying that the ad plays align with expectations set by our clients.

-Media agreements are based on locations and reaching a target number of locations each month of a campaign.
-A target location is reached if there are ad plays within that location within the given month.
+Media agreements are based on locations and reaching a specified number of locations each month of a campaign.
+A location is reached if there are ad plays within that location within the given month.

 Purpose and Scope of this DOM